r-carroll/crosspointe-small-group/content/posts/2022/autumn/week-1.md

 ## Discussion Questions
 1. What was the most impactful thing from the text and the sermon this week?
 2. Solomon said wisdom helps one to succeed or gives someone an advantage.
-Talk about the ways wisdom helps God’s people succeed—can you name specific examples from Scripture?
+Talk about the ways wisdom helps God’s people (us/you) succeed today and name specific examples from Scripture.
 3. Read verses 12-14.
 What are some ways you can know the difference between wise and foolish speech?
 4. Read verses 16-17.
 Solomon talked about foolish government leaders.
 How can